deals-SamTheBuilder/DogFood/README.md

-# DogFood
+# DogFoodm

+## Introduction
-This is my property in my coding life.
+This is my food in my coding life.

+## Status
+This reportory is considered as my own code base and still active development.
+I can't make this more perfect without you!

+## List
++ C
++ Lua
++ make

 ## About me
 - weibo：[@AnSwEr不是答案](http://weibo.com/1783591593)